 Japan went through nearly two decades of poor economic growth after its bubble burst in the early 1990s.
 In recent years Prime Minister Abe's tried to give the economy a new lease of life by introducing policies designed to kick-start growth.

-Since he gained power in September 2012, the Japanese stock market, as measured by the FTSE Japan Index, has increased 119.7%* (in sterling terms).
-The shares of Japanese smaller companies did even better which helped funds focused on this area of the market.
+Since he gained power in Dectember 2012, the Japanese stock market, as measured by the FTSE Japan Index, has increased 134.7%* (in sterling terms).
+The shares of Japanese smaller companies did even better, which helped funds focused on this area of the market.

-High-quality companies with the potential to pay high and rising dividends year after year have been popular in recent years and their share prices have generally done well.
-On the other hand, businesses that have fallen upon hard times, but where there's scope for a turnaround, remained out of favour.
+High-quality companies with the potential to pay high and rising dividends year after year remained popular and their share prices did well on the whole.
+On the other hand, businesses that have fallen upon hard times, but where there's scope for a turnaround, didn't do quite so well.

 Wealth 50 Fund reviews